 If reality and fantasy are too far apart, the goal is to accept and limit the functional wardrobe.
 If reality is that you're a yoga teacher, but your lines look rather bad in knits and you'd rather be in perky woven dresses- don't try to merge them- you'll only drive yourself mad and end up wasting money.
 Instead, accept that your knits, while unflattering, are a functional necessity of your working wardrobe, and do your best to limit them.
 Yes, you need a certain number of items, but not beyond, and when you're not teaching, put on something fabulous instead.
 Isolating means not letting functional creep into your life when they aren't absolutely required.
 You will feel better if you switch to flattering the moment that you're able to in your day or week.
 Because functional is, well, functional, you will need to devote a little of your time and money to it, but limit this to what you can.
 Focus the bulk of your time and wardrobe budget on the flattering items and live your fantasy.

 How far apart are your reality and your fantasy?
 Can you bridge the gap or is it more useful to isolate them?
 At what ratio?
 I'd love to hear about it in the comments!

-If you're still struggling to improve your wardrobe, consider the style services available.
+If you're still struggling to improve your wardrobe, consider the consultation services available.